Vikash2984/Python-MySQL/README.md

 # Python-MySQL
-This repository contains boilerplate snippets for Python-MySQL interface and handwritten documentation on all MySQL DDL/DML Commands, Clauses, Aggregators e.t.c.
+This repository contains boilerplate snippets for Python-MySQL interface and handwritten documentation on all MySQL <b>DDL/DML Commands, Clauses, Aggregators</b> e.t.c.